BULL RUN, VA

 courage and enthusiasm only to be repulsed with severe loss.

-Again they advanced and again the invincible line of regulars
+Again they advanced and again the invincible line of

 stood the shock.